 - Coalition of Latin American Consuls in New York (CLACNY) recognized the US program for its work on behalf of unaccompanied immigrant children.

-- US Office of Refugee Resettlement awarded the US program a Certificate of Appreciation for its “commitment to tireless support of unaccompanied Haitian orphans during the aftermath of the earthquake” in 2010.
+- US Office of Refugee Resettlement awarded the US program a Certificate of Appreciation for its commitment to tireless support of unaccompanied Haitian orphans during the aftermath of the 2010 earthquake.